eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 ---
-content_title: EOSIO Token Tutorial
+content_title: Antelope Token Tutorial
-link_text: EOSIO Token Tutorial
+link_text: Antelope Token Tutorial
 ---

-This tutorial explores the *sample* EOSIO token smart contract and it helps you acquire the basic knowledge needed to build your own EOSIO token.
-To learn how to create and manage your own token please read the [Build Your Own EOSIO Token Tutorial](50_build_your_own_eosio_token.md) after you have completed the current tutorial.
+This tutorial explores the *sample* Antelope token smart contract and it helps you acquire the basic knowledge needed to build your own Antelope token.
+To learn how to create and manage your own token please read the [Build Your Own Antelope Token Tutorial](50_build_your_own_eosio_token.md) after you have completed the current tutorial.

 ## Introduction